 (Scroll down for complete printable recipe, including nutritional information.)

-- While the beef browns, chop the onion and mince some garlic; then saute the onions until they’re starting to brown, the add the garlic and saute a minute or two more.
+- Add more oil to the frying pan and cook onions until they’re starting to brown, then add the garlic and cook a minute or two more.

-- Add the chili powder, Ancho chili powder, ground cumin, and Mexican Oregano (affiliate link) and saute the spices for a couple of minutes and then add the onion mixture to the slow cooker.
+- Add the chili powder, ground Ancho chile (affiliate link), ground cumin (affiliate link), and Mexican Oregano (affiliate link) and saute the spices with the onions.

-More Chili Recipes for Super Bowl Sunday:
+More Chili Recipes to Enjoy:

 Weekend Food Prep: